 Faculty and Clinical Instruction

-Full-time CRNA faculty, each averaging 10 years of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
+Nine full-time CRNA faculty, with extraordinary levels of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
 Anesthesiologists and CRNAs at The University of Kansas Hospital provide advanced clinical instruction.
 The specialty areas in which KU anesthesiologists have completed fellowships is diverse and impressive.
 Adjunct faculty at additional affiliate sites provide invaluable clinical instruction.

 Applications for this program are accepted online.
 Detailed instructions on how to apply are posted on the KU Department of Nurse Anesthesia website.
 The application period begins March 15 and closes July 15 each year.
-All prerequisites must be completed before the program start date.
+All prerequisites must be completed August first of the application year.

-Admission to the program is increasingly competitive, and applicants who have completed all prerequisites by the application deadline are given priority in the selection process.
-Decisions about interviews will be made in the fall.
+Admission to the program is increasingly competitive.
+Decisions about interviews will be made in the fall of each year.
 Qualified applicants who are invited to attend a personal interview must attend their interview to be considered.
-Applicants receive notification of their acceptance to the program in the fall.
+Applicants receive notification of their acceptance to the program in November of each year.
+The program begins the first Tuesday after Memorial Day of each year.

-- A bachelor’s degree from a regionally accredited institution is required and must be documented by submission of official transcript indicating the degree has been conferred before entering the program.
-Official transcripts for all course work from all institutions are also required.
+- A bachelor’s degree from a regionally accredited institution is required and must be documented by submission of an unofficial transcript indicating the degree has been conferred before entering the program.
+Official transcripts for all course work from all institutions are required upon acceptance into the program.
 A bachelor’s degree in an appropriate discipline such as nursing, respiratory care, biological sciences, health care administration, pharmacology, psychology, or sociology, is required.
 A bachelor's degree in nursing is not required.

 Students with degrees from outside the U.S. may be subject to transcript evaluation indicating the degree is equivalent to a U.S. degree and meets the minimum cumulative grade-point average requirement.